Java 8

 public static void main(String[] args) {

-// Separated the elements with a comma in between.
+// Separated the elements with a space in between.

 stj.add("Saket");